axibase/atsd/sql/README.md

 The query can contain multiple `OPTION` clauses specified at the end of the statement.

-### `ROW_MEMORY_THRESHOLD` Option
+### ROW_MEMORY_THRESHOLD Option

-The database may choose to process rows using the local file system as opposed to memory if the query includes one of the following clauses:
+The database can choose to process rows using the local file system as opposed to memory if the query includes one of the following clauses:

 * `JOIN`
 * `ORDER BY`